mauri870/prison/README.md

 # prison

+An iterated prisoner's dilemma (IPD) tournament implementation inspired by Robert Axelrod The Evolution of Cooperation.

-An Axelrod tournament where strategies are written in a custom assembly language and run on a purpose-built virtual machine.
+Strategies are written in a custom assembly language and run on a purpose-built virtual machine.

 ## Usage